 When it came time to apply to colleges he was restricted in his choices.
 An Ivy League university education was out of the question because he barely scored above 1000 on his SATs.
 In an attempt to diversify his extra-curricular activities, he took guitar lessons but by the end of the course could hardly read music.

 His college career was further limited because he initially wanted to be an Economics major, but had to switch to Government after almost failing 2 Economics courses.
 Thinking he could get away with the poor grades, he received consistent rejections by investment banks and consulting firms who scoffed at his 2.5 GPA.
-During his college years, his experimentation with drugs and alcohol did not help his academic career.
+During his college years, his experimentation with drugs, alcohol and prostitution did not help his academic career.

-After graduating from college, Tariq was to start his corporate career with a Fortune 500 company, but had a psychotic episode in New York City where he was hospitalized in 1999.
+After graduating from college, Tariq was to start his corporate career with American Express, but had a psychotic episode in New York City where he was hospitalized at Bellevue Hospital and then referred to McLean Hospital in Boston in 1999.
 Since then he has been taking anti-psychotic medications as well as undergoing psychotherapy and cognitive behavioral therapy with a team of highly empathetic mental health professionals.

 In hoping to counter his psychological distress and significant weight gain, Tariq took a job as a squash coach.
 His hopes were quickly deterred when one of his students broke down in tears due to his lack of attention.